ContainerCraft/Konductor/docs/modules/core/TYPES.md

-# Core Module Types (revision08)
+# Core Module Types (revision10)

 Welcome to the **Core Module Types** reference.
-This document provides a detailed explanation of the `core/types` module after the DRY-focused refactoring (revision08).
-The refactoring introduces common models to reduce duplication and clarifies responsibilities of each class and interface.
-These types serve as the foundational building blocks for Konductor's Infrastructure as Code (IaC) environment, ensuring consistency, security, compliance, and maintainability.
+This document provides a detailed, technical explanation of the `core/types` module after the comprehensive Pydantic-only refactoring (revision10).
+In this iteration, all data structures previously defined with `TypedDict` have been replaced by Pydantic models, ensuring runtime validation, consistency, and richer modeling capabilities.
+This approach maintains the project's DRY principles, strict typing, and compliance/security integration, while enhancing the overall resilience and clarity of the type system.

 This guide is suitable for engineers at all levels.
-By understanding these core types, you can design, implement, and extend Konductor IaC confidently, leveraging Pulumi's capabilities and industry best practices.
+By understanding these pure Pydantic models and interfaces, you can design, implement, and extend Konductor IaC confidently, leveraging Pulumi and industry best practices for stable, secure, and compliant infrastructure deployments.

 ## Table of Contents